 In order to be cleared for the Examination Phase, you will need to log into your ACBC account and enter the Specialization Dashboard.
 Once in the dashboard, you can apply for specialization exam access.

-For any component of the training outlined below to count towards earning the Addictions Counseling Specialization, the trainee must first be a certified member of ACBC.
+However, for any component of the training to count towards earning the Addictions Counseling Specialization, the trainee must first be a certified member of ACBC.
 Once you successfully pass the exam portion, your profile on our “Find a Counselor” map will be updated to reflect that you have earned that specialization.

-ACBC Counseling Specializations are offered exclusively through our Certified Training Centers.
+ACBC Counseling Specializations are offered exclusively through our Certified Training Centers (CTCs).
 Training and instructions for the Addictions Counseling Specialization must be taught by an ACBC Certified Counselor who offers this training through a Certified Training Center.